CodyDegraffeNiles/JS_PROJECT/README.md

   let y = Math.floor((yClick) / 80);
  ```

+### Technologies

+* Vanilla Javascript and Canvas API are used to achieve interactive gameplay logic and display
+* Webpack and npm to bundle the Javascript Code and manage project dependencies
+* Babel to transpile the Javascript Code

 ### Planned Features
 ------
 * Increased AI logic
 * Animation for the tanks
 * Add board scalability for different sized windows and devices

 ### Acknowledgments
 ----